Five popular anime series for beginners interested in the eccentric Japanese shows

 Genres: Action, Adventure, Fantasy

-There is no better series for beginners to start your interest in anime than the stimulating action series "Hunter X Hunter."
+There is no better series for beginners to start their interest in anime than the stimulating action series "Hunter X Hunter."
 Twelve-year-old Gon Freecs embarks on a journey to find his long-lost father by becoming a Hunter.
-Hunters are elite members of humanity who possess innate abilities to catch criminals and other individuals, search for secret treasures, and hunt for rare beasts.
+Hunters are elite members of humanity who possess innate abilities to catch criminals and other individuals, search for secret treasures and hunt for rare beasts.